Der Deutsche Innovationspreis, goes to Bosch Rexroth: ctrlX AUTOMATION as the brain of the modern factory

 In a simple way, ctrlX AUTOMATION thus brings together previously separate worlds in a consistently open and modular system: machine control, information technology (IT) and the Internet of Things (IoT) – because in modern industry, these are dependent on each other.
 The platform offers all necessary software and hardware components for automation solutions.
 In addition, users can download individual solutions as apps in an ecosystem or create them themselves and get them up and running quickly.
 This software and engineering approach creates new degrees of freedom and almost unlimited application possibilities.

 “ctrlX AUTOMATION has already been implemented in nearly 300 customer projects.
-In addition, our ctrlX World ecosystem is growing – we now have 20 partners.
+In addition, our partner network ctrlX World is growing – we now have 20 partners.
 A key advantage of the automation platform is that it brings together the domain knowledge of Bosch Rexroth, third-party providers and customers.
-This way, automation solutions are created through co-creation, and, all in all, the best solution for each application is achieved,” explains Philipp Guth, Senior Vice President of the Automation & Electrification Solutions Business Unit at Bosch Rexroth AG.
+This way, automation solutions are created through co-creation, and, all in all, the best solution for each application is achieved,” explains Steffen Winkler, Vice President Sales of the Automation & Electrification Solutions Business Unit at Bosch Rexroth AG.

 At the Hannover Messe in April, Bosch Rexroth also won the Hermes Award – the most prestigious international industry award – for the SVA R2 Subsea Valve Actuator, thus already receiving a high accolade for its innovative strength.